NTakit/N_Mgmt/README.md

+# phpList_v1

 This branch and its content is only for history purposes and is not used or maintained.

-This is the very first phpList.
+This was the very first phpList.